cyberphone/cbor-js-api/README.md

 This repository holds a JavaScript API _in development_.
 The API loosely mimics the "JSON" object by _exposing a single global object_, unsurprisingly named "CBOR".
+The core is based on wrapping CBOR data items in type-specific objects.
+These objects are used for encoding CBOR data, as well being the result of CBOR decoding.

 <table align='center'><tr><td><i>Note that this API is not (at all) ready for external use!</i> 😏</td></tr></table>

-### CBOR Components
+### "CBOR" Components
-- Encoder
+- Self-encoding wrapping objects
 - Decoder
 - Diagnostic Notation decoder
+- Utility functions

 ### Encoding Example